pu2clr/SI470X/examples/SI470X_04_ATTINY_84_85/README.md

     * Write or open your Arduino sketch.
     * Go to "Sketch" -> "Verify/Compile" to compile the sketch for the selected ATTiny board.
     * Upload the Sketch:
-    * Go to "Sketch" -> "Upload Using Programmer" or press Shift + Ctrl + U.
+    * Go to "Sketch" menu -> "Upload Using Programmer" or press Shift + Ctrl + U.
     * The Arduino IDE will compile the sketch and upload it to the ATTiny microcontroller using the USBASP programmer.
     * Verify the Upload.